r0nlt/Space-Radiation-Tolerant/CONTRIBUTING.md

-# Contributing to Radiation-Tolerant ML Framework
+# Contributing to Space-Radiation-Tolerant

-Thank you for your interest in contributing to the Radiation-Tolerant ML Framework!
+Thank you for your interest in contributing to the Space-Radiation-Tolerant ML Framework!
 This document provides guidelines for contributing to this project.

 ## Copyright and Attribution

-This project was originally created by Rishab Nuguru and is now maintained as a GPL v3 licensed project.
+This project was originally created by Rishab Nuguru and is now maintained as an AGPL v3 licensed project with commercial licensing options.
 All contributions must respect both the original attribution and the current licensing terms.

 ### Copyright Header

-All new source files must include the standard GPL v3 copyright header found in `COPYRIGHT_HEADER.txt`.
+All new source files must include the standard AGPL v3 copyright header found in `COPYRIGHT_HEADER.txt`.
 This ensures proper attribution and licensing is maintained throughout the codebase.

 ### Attribution in Documentation